LandazuriPaul/palindrome/README.md

 npm install
 ```

-Then you ca run the server with the following:
+Then you can run the server with the following:

 ```sh
 npm start